 Then, along the lines set out by the Occupy movement, Oxfam projected figures on the wealth growth of the richest to the rest of the world.
 They calculated that the combined wealth of the 1% of the richest among us should surpass the combined wealth of the remaining 99% of the world population by 2016.
-That showed the accuracy of the popular movement's slogan "We the 99%".
+That showed the accuracy of the popular movement's slogan.
 Some also wanted to calculate the 1% versus 99% exact threshold in practical terms, whether relating to the world or one's country.
-The conservatives use the global figure (\$32,400) to reassure the West's middle class.
+The former figure (\$32,400) is used by the conservatives to reassure the West's middle class.
 On the contrary, the income needed to count among the United States 1% wealthiest (\$421,926) is much more alarming regarding economic unfairness.
-This year, a new Oxfam report alarms us that this unacceptable inequality ratio is seriously deteriorating.
-Over the past two years, the top 1% have grabbed this time, nearly twice the new wealth share enjoyed by the rest of humanity.
-In the combined wealth of the richest among the unacceptable inequality ratio is seriously deteriorating.
+[3]